datanav/docs/technical/tripletex-wave.rst

 --------------------------------------------
 Before any synchronization can take place, a link between a Tripletex Department and a Wave Customer person must be established.

-A new Wave Customer person will be created from a Tripletex Department if it is connected to a Tripletex Contact, Customer, or Employee that is synchronized into Wave.
+A new Wave Customer person will be created from a Tripletex Department if it is connected to a Tripletex Contact, Customer, Employee, or Department that is synchronized into Wave.

 Once a link between a Tripletex Department and a Wave Customer person is established, it will keep in sync between the two systems, regardless of where it is edited.